LucoLab/ChIPSeQ/README.md

 ---

-1. Set up Environment - _You don't care !_
+1. Set up directories structure and config file
-2. Set up directories structure and config file
+2. Launch Main pipeline
-3. Launch Main pipeline
+3. Multiqc (marking duplicates and plot number of mapped reads) - _You don't care !_
-4. Multiqc (marking duplicates and plot number of mapped reads) - _You don't care !_
+4. ChipQC
-7. ChipQC
+5. DiffBinding and Peak annotation
-8. DiffBinding and Peak annotation
+6. Set up Environment - _You don't care !_

 You will the last version of this code here :